AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Configure the weight-based throttling feature of blk-iocost.md

 -   iocost monitor script

-    The `tools/cgroup/iocost_monitor.py` script in the kernel source code uses the drgn debugger to obtain kernel parameters and then provides the I/O performance monitoring data.
+    The `tools/cgroup/iocost_monitor.py` script in the kernel source code uses the drgn debugger to obtain kernel parameters and then provide the I/O performance monitoring data.
 For more information about drgn, visit [drgn](https://github.com/osandov/drgn).
 The script is used in the following manner:

     Run the following command to monitor the I/O performance of the vdd disk.